-Asset impairment and exit costs - In the first quarter of 2021, we recorded pre-tax asset impairment and exit costs of \$48 million, representing \$38 million net of income tax and a diluted EPS charge of \$0.02 per share, related to product distribution restructuring in South Korea and the organizational design optimization plan, primarily in Switzerland.
+Asset impairment and exit costs - In the second quarter of 2021, we recorded pre-tax asset impairment and exit costs of \$79 million, representing \$67 million net of income tax and a diluted EPS charge of \$0.04 per share, related to the organizational design optimization plan, primarily in Switzerland.
+In the second quarter of 2020, we recorded pre-tax asset impairment and exit costs of \$71 million, representing \$57 million net of income tax and a diluted EPS charge of \$0.04 per share, related to the organizational design optimization plan, primarily in Switzerland.
 The total pre-tax charge was included in marketing, administration and research costs on the condensed consolidated statements of earnings.
 For further details, see Note 16.
 Asset Impairment and Exit Costs.